bootiyar/flowder/README.md

 # Flowder

-Handle your file downloads status in a more simple and easy way :heartbeat:
+For Personal use only, It's forked from https://github.com/Crdzbird/flowder\ Handle your file downloads status in a more simple and easy way 💓